 - domestic abuse

 - threats of violence

-- · sexual or psychological abuse
+- sexual or psychological abuse

 - forced marriage

 - being held against your will or taken somewhere you don't want to go

 - assault

 All forms of honour-based abuse are abusive (regardless of the motivation) and should be handled and escalated as such.
-If staff believe that a pupil is at risk from honour based abuse, they will report to the DSL who will follow the usual safeguarding referral process; however, if it is clear that a crime has been committed or the pupil is at immediate risk, the police will be contacted in the first instance.
+If staff believe that a pupil is at risk or has already suffered from honour-based abuse, they will report to the DSL who will follow the usual safeguarding referral process; however, if it is clear that a crime has been committed or the pupil is at immediate risk, the police will be contacted in the first instance.
 It is important that, if honour-based abuse is known or suspected, communities and family members are NOT spoken to prior to referral to the police or social care as this could increase risk to the child.

-Sexual Violence and Sexual Harassment Between Children
+Sexual Violence and Sexual Harassment between Children

-Sexual violence and sexual harassment can occur between two children of any age and sex.
+Sexual violence and sexual harassment (SVSH) can occur between two children of any age and sex from primary to secondary stage and into colleges.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

-Within our school all staff are made aware of what sexual violence and sexual harassment might look like and what to do if they have a concern or receive a report.
+Within our school all staff receive training about sexual violence and sexual harassment and what to do if they have a concern or receive a report.
 Whilst any report of sexual violence or sexual harassment should be taken seriously, staff are aware it is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys.
 This pattern of prevalence will not, however, be an obstacle to ALL concerns being treated seriously.

+This school has a zero-tolerance approach to SVSH.
 We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
 It cannot be described as 'banter', 'having a laugh' or 'boys being boys'.